Social golfer problem: Solutions

 The SGP is the Steiner system S(2,4,32) because 32 golfers are divided into groups of 4 and both the group and week assignments of any 2 golfers can be uniquely identified.
 Soon after the problem was proposed in 1998, a solution for 9 weeks was found and the existence of a solution for 11 weeks was proven to be impossible.
 In the case of the latter, note that each player must play with 3 unique players each week.
 For a schedule lasting 11 weeks, a player will be grouped with a total of $3 \times 11 = 33$ other players.
 Since there are only 31 other players in the group, this is not possible.
-A solution for 10 weeks could be obtained from results already published in 1996.
-It was independently rediscovered using a different method in 2004, which is the solution presented below.
+It is now known that a solution for 10 weeks could be obtained from results already published in 1996 by Hao Shen, but it was never explicitly constructed.
+The first explicit solution was independently constructed by Alejandro Aguado in 2004 using a different method.
+This is the solution presented below.